 Active Listening is one of the most effective ways to connect with others.
 If you are sincerely interested in the other person, the use of this tool will help you develop a solid connection with the speaker.
-Best of all, this is something almost anyone can learn.
+Best of all, this is a skill almost anyone can learn.

 You are still on board?
 Great!
 If you understand the above, and genuinely want to learn these skills, let’s get to it.

 Point 1: Focus on the speaker.
 Pay full attention to him/her.
 Show the speaker that you are listening, with your body language--eye contact, head nods, facial expression, and perhaps an occasional ‘um-hum’.
 Turn and face the speaker fully, but leave enough physical space between you that you’re not overbearing.